Rutgers - New Jersey Medical School

 Saint Barnabas Medical Center.
 SBMC, an affiliate of RWJBarnabas Health System, is a 577-bed non-profit major teaching hospital located in Livingston, New Jersey.
 Through the partnership with Rutgers University, RWJBarnabas Health serves as New Jersey's largest academic healthcare system featuring world-class medical education for the physicians of tomorrow.
 With the opportunity to learn in the facilities alongside access to the latest in clinical research, residents and fellows can work to grow into the future leaders of healthcare.

-SBMC is a fully accredited acute care hospital and offers a comprehensive array of services including advanced open and endovascular procedures, advanced cancer care, sophisticated neurology and neurosurgery services including a neuro-interventional lab and cardiac care featuring three cardiac catheterization labs.
+SBMC is a fully accredited acute care hospital and offers a comprehensive array of services including advanced open and endovascular procedures in state of the art Hybrid room, advanced cancer care, sophisticated neurology and neurosurgery services including a neuro-interventional lab and cardiac care featuring three cardiac catheterization labs.

 Jersey City Medical Center, Jersey City, NJ.
 Jersey City Medical Center is a 316-bed non-profit regional referral, teaching hospital that sits on a 15-acre campus overlooking the New York Harbor and Liberty State Park.
 JCMC, a level 2 trauma center, is part of the RWJBarnabas Health network.
 It is Hudson County's largest provider of healthcare services with more than 18,000 admissions and over 80,000 emergency room visits each year.
 Here, Rutgers vascular surgeons bring their experience in complex interventions to a community-based setting in the heart of New Jersey's second-largest city.
-The vascular surgery fellow will learn how to develop a community-based practice at a resource-rich community hospital within the largest health system in New Jersey, seeing patients with a variety of vascular pathologies needing ever-complex vascular reconstructions
+The vascular surgery resident will learn how to develop a community-based practice at a resource-rich community hospital within the largest health system in New Jersey, seeing patients with a variety of vascular pathologies needing ever-complex vascular reconstructions.
+A brand new Vascular Center has been established at Jersey City Medical Center under the supervision of vascular faculty with the facilities of on-site vascular lab and outpatient procedure suite.
+A state of the art Hybrid room has been built recently in the cath lab where complex endovascular procedures are performed by vascular surgeons.

 Hackensack University Medical Center, Hackensack, NJ.
 A teaching affiliate of Rutgers - New Jersey Medical School, Hackensack University Medical Center is one of the largest and busiest hospitals in New Jersey.
 It is staffed by a large vascular surgery group that practices in all areas of the specialty and continues to push boundaries in endovascular interventions.
 The vascular surgery fellow will gain experience in a large, progressive private practice of vascular surgeons dedicated to the training of our fellows.